How to grow Peonies

 Peonies have it all; wonderful large flowers and high scent.

 Peonies are a clump forming herbaceous perennial which returns reliably each year.
 The most commonly grown Peonies flower in early summer and have large saucer like flowers, some with multiple ruffled petals and a central boss contrasting in white or yellow.
-The best varieties of peonies are scented, and have multiple flower blooms.
-If you are creating a scented garden, Peony needs to be in the border somewhere.
-The one downside of growing Peony, possibly, is that the flowers are not very long lasting.
+The best peony varieties have a strong scent and produce multiple flowers ideal if you are creating a scented garden.
+The only down side of growing peony, possibly, is that the flowers are not very long lasting.

 How to plant and care for Peony

 What is most important when planting a Peony is not to plant the crown too deep.
 The crown should be around 2.5 and 5 cms below soil level, so quite shallow.
-If Peony tubers are planted too deeply, there is a risk of lots foliage but no flowers.
+If you plant Peony tubers too deeply, they are likely to produce lots of foliage but not enough flowers.
 The planting depth is important: too deep and it will inhibit flowering.
 If you mulch, take care not to mulch over the crown.

 If you have a Peony which is not flowering, it could be because it's been planted too shallow.
 Dig it up and replant to the correct depth, more information below.